axah37/frontend-mentor-blog-preview-card/README.md

 I also learned that margins can get very weird with sibling block style elements.
 My margins were overlaying, causing the spacing to be less than what I expected.
 I learned that margins on block elements get collapsed in certain cases.

-I also got to explore the box-shadow property to add the required detail to the card as per the challange.
+I also got to explore the box-shadow property to add the required detail to the card as per the challenge.

-Lastly, I got to explore using flex display in different orientations and using align-items and justify-content to center the elements.
+Lastly, I got to explore using flex display in different orientations and using align-items and justify-content to centre the elements.

 ### Continued development